m-hamad-jutt/juice-shop-security-assessment/README.md

 ## 📌 Notes

 - Each week's work is documented in its own folder.
-- All data, reports, and videos are available in the compressed `Summary.zip`.
+- All data, reports, and videos are available.

 ---